Timeline Visuals — Balancing Customization, Accessibility, and Scale

 "Color By instantly changed how we read our timelines.
 We can spot patterns and issues at a glance now—no more digging through every activity."

-— Vice President, Commercial Digital Strategy, Swire Coca-Cola (USA)
+VP, Commercial Digital Strategy, Swire Coca-Cola (USA)

-• What already existed?
+• What already existed that we could reuse?

 • Where would we incur the highest technical risk?